-The Fiscal and Operations Division is tasked with overseeing the setting of budget priorities and their implementation.
+The Fiscal and Operations Division oversees the setting of agency budget priorities and their implementation.

 Consistent with legislative discussions during the 2015 - 17 budget process, OHA has reorganized its programmatic structure to further integrate physical health, behavioral health, and oral health, as well as streamline health transformation activities.